hyperledger-archives/composer/packages/composer-website/jekylldocs/installing/quickstart.md

 ---

+The steps below enable you to get started with either the **v0.6** Composer sample application (uses a Hyperledger Fabric v0.6 environment by default) or the **v1.0** sample application (uses a Hyperledger Fabric v1.0 environment by default).
+We greatly encourage you to try out the latest v1.0 sample application and give feedback / contribute.
+Simply follow the steps below:

 **1. Check that your system has the required software (at the required versions) installed:**

 **Operating Systems:** Ubuntu Linux 14.04 / 16.04 LTS (both 64-bit), or Mac OS 10.12